Right Arrow

 Passive footage

-A cloud-based, AI-driven platform bridges your legacy cameras to a secure dashboard—so you can automate incident detection and reduce investigation time by up to 95% (Source: Spot AI Capabilities).
-Unlike a standard NVR, the AI analysis layer sits on top of your video feeds, transforming your surveillance system into a proactive safety tool.
+A cloud-based, video AI-driven platform bridges your IP cameras to a secure dashboard—so you can automate incident detection and speed up investigations.
+Unlike a standard NVR, the AI analysis layer sits on top of your video feeds, reshaping your video security system into a preemptive safety tool.

 Implementation Tips for Logistics Teams: